How Often Should You Water Palm Trees (A Complete Guide)

 If the soil is still wet or damp, wait until it can dry out before watering again.

-Overwatering can kill a palm tree just as easily as underwatering, so it is important to ensure that you are not giving it too much or too little water.
+Overwatering can kill a palm tree just as easily as underwatering, so it is important to ensure you are not giving it too much or too little water.

 How Often Do You Water an Indoor Palm Plant